expo/examples/with-firebase-saml-login/README.md

 ### Supported platforms

-Tested on Expo:Go ios and an Android emulator and theoretically could be modified to work web as well
+Tested on the Expo Go app for iOS and in an Android emulator.
+This example could theoretically be modified to work on the web as well.